 - (30) Member States should ensure an effective enforcement of this Regulation.
 The authorities entrusted with the enforcement of Regulation (EU) 2022/2065 should ensure that the obligations laid down in this Regulation for providers of online short-term rental platforms concerning the design of the interface of online short-term rental platforms with regard to the registration number of any host, as defined in this Regulation, are complied with in accordance with the powers and procedures laid down in Chapter IV of Regulation (EU) 2022/2065.
-In accordance with Regulation (EU) 2022/2065, therefore, the competent DSC or the Commission should be empowered to enforce the compliance by design obligation laid down in this Regulation in accordance with the allocation of competences laid down in Chapter IV of Regulation (EU) 2022/2065.
-Consequently, the Commission should be empowered to adopt direct enforcement measures only with regard to very large online platforms designated pursuant to the Regulation (EU) 2022/2065. - (31) Member States should ensure an effective enforcement of this Regulation as regards the provisions of this Regulation concerning the verification by the competent authorities, the results of the random checks, the obligation to include a reference to the information to be made available by Member States on rules governing the provision of short-term accommodation rental services and the data sharing obligations of short-term rental platforms.
+In accordance with Regulation (EU) 2022/2065, therefore, the competent digital services coordinator or other competent authorities, or the Commission should be empowered to enforce the compliance by design obligation laid down in this Regulation (EU) 2022/2065.
+Consequently, the Commission should be empowered to adopt direct enforcement measures only with regard to very large online platforms designated pursuant to the Regulation (EU) 2022/2065. - (31) Member States should ensure an effective enforcement of this Regulation as regards the provisions of this Regulation concerning the verification by the competent authorities of the results of the random checks, the obligation to include a reference to the information to be made available by Member States on rules governing the provision of short-term accommodation rental services and the data sharing obligations of short-term rental platforms.
 Due to the specific nature of those obligations, it should be for authorities designated by the Member State of the Single Digital Entry Point, in which the relevant unit is located, to enforce them.
 Member States should also lay down rules setting out penalties for the infringement of these provisions of this Regulation that apply to online short-term rental platforms and should ensure that such penalties are implemented and notified in accordance with Directive 2000/31/EC of the European Parliament and of the Council.
 Such penalties should be effective, proportionate and dissuasive.
+These penalties should ensure an effective enforcement of this Regulation, notably as regards data sharing obligations.